panday1995/2021-FuelCellLCA/README.md

 # 2021-FuelCellLCA

-The file contains codes for 'Greenhouse gas and air pollutant mitigation potentials of transitioning from coal power to fuel cells in China'
+The file contains codes for
+Yang, et al. Life cycle assessment shows that retrofitting coal-fired power plants with fuel cells will substantially reduce greenhouse gas emissions.
+One Earth, 5 (4), 392-402

 Jupyter notebook is used to open, edit, and run the codes.